primefaces/primevue/apps/showcase/public/llms/pages/vite.md

 # Install PrimeVue with Vite

-Setting up PrimeVue in a Vite project
+Setting up PrimeVue in a Vite project.

 ## Download